News

 Not only does the Big Dipper make a pretty good clock, using it to tell time is a fun way to understand how stars move in the sky. $2 for 6 months SUBSCRIBE NOW Read Today's Paper Tuesday, June 10 ...

-This is made possible by the two bright stars that mark the outer edge of the bowl of the Big Dipper.
-These two stars — Dubhe and Merak — are known as the Pointers, because they always point ...
+The Big Dipper is not a constellation in itself, ...
+These two stars — Dubhe and Merak — are known as the Pointers, because they always point to Polaris.
+To find the North Star, ...